 - DISM utility will start scanning and fixing errors, such as fixing corrupted files or updating outdated drivers.
 Once completed, restart your PC.
 Open the Task Manager to see if the error persists.

 The Windows Check Disk application can scan and fix your hard disk to check for possible errors.
 This process may quickly fix error 0x80080005 on Windows 10.
 Although this tool may take a long time to complete, depending on how many files are saved on your hard drive, it can be valuable in preventing more serious issues.

 - Open the command prompt by pressing the “Windows” key on your keyboard and then press “R.” Next, type “cmd” in the run command line.
-Hold down both the “ctrl and shift” keys together and press enter.
+Hold the “ctrl and shift” keys together and press enter.
 Click “OK” on the next window to grant administrator permissions.

 - Type the “chkdsk C: /f command” and hit Enter (C: with the letter of the hard drive you want to scan).

 - Wait for the check disk to complete and restart your computer.
 Once you get your laptop back, check to confirm if this has solved the issue.

 Once all the updates have been installed, try to see if the issue has finally been resolved.
 If not, continue to the next step.